 Fixed-term appointments are for a delineated period of time and convey no right or expectation of employment beyond the period stated in the letter of appointment.
-Term appointments are normally for one semester or for one to three academic year but may be for longer or shorter periodsyears as detailed in a letter of appointment appointment.
-(Notice of nonreappointment non-reappointment may be provided at any time prior to the end of the specified term).
-TermFixed-term faculty are appointments have the title of visiting professor.
-Fixed-term faculty members may be eligible for selected university benefits and benefits in accordance with Chapter 9.
+Term appointments are normally for one semester or for one to three academic years as detailed in a letter of appointment.
+(Notice of non-reappointment may be provided at any time prior to the end of the specified term).
+Fixed-term faculty appointments have the title of visiting professor.
+Fixed-term faculty members may be eligible for selected university benefits in accordance with Chapter 9.
 They are expected to participate in the academic programs of the unit.

-in the department and makes a recommendation to the dean on continuing enclored corresponding to the substitution of visiting instructor, visiting assistant professor, visiting associate professor, visiting professor, visiting research professor, etc. The visiting designation is normally used for faculty who are temporarily on leave from other universities or organizations. wisiting faculty members normally have responsibilities in each of the areas of teaching and scholarly and/or creative achievements.
+Visiting faculty appointments are for a fixed period of time, usually for one academic year, and may carry the titles of visiting instructor, visiting assistant professor, visiting associate professor, visiting professor, visiting research professor, etc. The visiting designation is normally used for faculty who are temporarily on leave from other universities or organizations.
+Visiting faculty members normally have responsibilities in each of the areas of teaching and scholarly and/or creative achievements.

-7.2.2.2.67.1.1.2.2.4 6.
-Adjunct and Part-Time Faculty
+7.2.2.2.6.
+Adjunct Faculty

-Adjunct faculty members have recognized professional qualifications and are assigned the rank of adjunct assistant professor, adjunct associate professor, or adjunct professor.
-The title is intended for individuals whose responsibilities include more than teaching or serving on graduate advisory committees and who have a continuing association with a department in some academic or professional capacity qualifications.
-Their duties, responsibilities, and responsibilities ranks may vary between departments and colleges, but they and are specified in the letter of appointment.
-Letters of appointment for adjunct faculty also definedefine the length of the appointment that appointment, which may be for one to three years, with the initial appointment usually for one year.
-Adjunct faculty are not compensated except when they also are engaged appointed as part-time faculty teaching a course on a demand basis.
-These a temporary faculty do not earn tenure nor may they participate member in matters relating to personnel decisions in the department.
+Adjunct faculty members have recognized professional qualifications.
+Their duties, responsibilities, and ranks may vary between departments and colleges, and are specified in the letter of appointment.
+Letters of appointment for adjunct faculty also define the length of the appointment, which may be for one to three years, with the initial appointment usually for one year.
+Adjunct faculty are not compensated except when they also are appointed as a temporary faculty member in accordance with Section 7.2.1.2.7 to teach a course or carry out a project on a demand basis.